skeept/dotvim/notused_plugins/ferret/README.md

 ### 1. Powerful multi-file search<a name="ferret-1-powerful-multi-file-search" href="#user-content-ferret-1-powerful-multi-file-search"></a>

-Ferret provides an <strong>[`:Ack`](#user-content-ack)</strong> command for searching across multiple files using The Silver Searcher (https://github.com/ggreer/the_silver_searcher), or Ack (http://beyondgrep.com/).
+Ferret provides an <strong>[`:Ack`](#user-content-ack)</strong> command for searching across multiple files using ripgrep (https://github.com/BurntSushi/ripgrep), The Silver Searcher (https://github.com/ggreer/the_silver_searcher), or Ack (http://beyondgrep.com/).
 Support for passing options through to the underlying search command exists, along with the ability to use full regular expression syntax without doing special escaping.
 On modern versions of Vim (version 8 or higher, or Neovim), searches are performed asynchronously (without blocking the UI).

 Shortcut mappings are provided to start an <strong>[`:Ack`](#user-content-ack)</strong> search (<leader>a) or to search for the word currently under the cursor (<leader>s).

 Results are normally displayed in the <strong>`quickfix`</strong> window, but Ferret also provides a <strong>[`:Lack`](#user-content-lack)</strong> command that behaves like <strong>[`:Ack`](#user-content-ack)</strong> but uses the <strong>`location-list`</strong> instead, and a <leader>l mapping as a shortcut to <strong>[`:Lack`](#user-content-lack)</strong>.

 <strong>[`:Back`](#user-content-back)</strong> and <strong>[`:Black`](#user-content-black)</strong> are analogous to <strong>[`:Ack`](#user-content-ack)</strong> and <strong>[`:Lack`](#user-content-lack)</strong>, but scoped to search within currently open buffers only.

-Finally, Ferret offers integration with dispatch.vim (https://github.com/tpope/vim-dispatch), which enables asynchronous searching on older versions of Vim (prior to version 8), despite the fact that Vim itself is single-threaded.

 ### 2. Streamlined multi-file replace<a name="ferret-2-streamlined-multi-file-replace" href="#user-content-ferret-2-streamlined-multi-file-replace"></a>